--When Donald Trump opened his club in Palm Beach called Mar-a-Lago back in 1985, he insisted on accepting Jews and blacks even though other clubs in Palm Beach to this day discriminate against blacks and Jews.
+-Before Donald Trump was President when he opened his club in Palm Beach called Mar-a-Lago back in 1985, he insisted on accepting Jews and blacks even though other clubs in Palm Beach to this day discriminate against blacks and Jews.
 The old guard in Palm Beach was outraged that Donald would accept blacks and Jews.

 -Trump picked Kellyanne Conway to be his campaign manager during his 2016 journey.
 Kellyanne was the first woman in American history to run a successful presidential campaign.
 She was later named Counselor to the President on December 22, 2016 becoming the highest ranking woman in the White House.